visi-global-teknologi/rssh-monitoring/resources/docs/1.0/client.md

 <a name="section-1"></a>
 ## Requirement

-1. windows os with enable remote desktop
+1. windows os with feature remote desktop is enable

-2. install the Python programming language with the latest version
+2. install the python programming language with the latest version

 3. installed pip with latest version